Le lien vers cette page a été envoyé avec succès aux destinataires.

 General case

-Release for acquisition of principal residence
+Release for the acquisition of the principal residence

 The share of capital corresponding to voluntary payments deducted of taxable income is subject to income tax, without application of the 10%.